sjl/.plan/README.markdown

   performance increase.
 I've switched to a new game for benchmarking because the previous one was starting to finish too fast for me to be confident in getting sane results.
 I think that's a good sign.
 * Puttered around with a bunch of other little optimizations.
-Not super productive, but I did learn a lot along the way, so I think it was worth it.
+Not *super* productive, but I did learn a lot along the way, so I think it was worth it.
+* Today's commits took the runtime for the `aipsrovers01` game from about 47 seconds down to 19 seconds.
+Not too bad!